 Days 1 and 2 of the plan are healing days.
 You treat your pouch like a newborn with gentle liquids and soups.
 Pouch inflammation is reduced and processed carbohydrate cravings subside.
 Mental focus is on listening to and respecting your body.
 Your menu on Days 1 and 2 mimics the early days and weeks following bariatric surgery.
 A diet of simple liquids, including protein drinks, clear broth, creamy soups, and hearty soups takes the guess work out of meal planning so you can focus on making well and making right your WLS tool.

 The first two days are all liquids.
-You can have as many low-carb protein shakes as you like to satisfy hunger or cravings.
+You can have as many low-carb protein shakes and/or soup servings as you like to satisfy hunger or cravings.
 In addition drink at least six 8-ounce glasses of water each day.
 The purpose of all liquids is to break any snacking, grazing or processed carbohydrate habits.
 In addition the liquids will work to cleanse your system and prepare you for the following three days.

 It is very important to drink a minimum of 64 ounces of water each day.
 This will prevent dehydration, will help curb cravings and will flush your body of toxins and fat.
 Sufficient water intake improves kidney function and cell processes.

 If you notice symptoms of carbohydrate withdrawal you can eat a small piece of melon or an orange.
 You can also try a dose of Emergen-C which should reduce headache, dizziness or cramping from carbohydrate withdrawal.